reduxjs/redux/docs/tutorials/fundamentals/part-8-modern-redux.md

 `createAsyncThunk` accepts two arguments:

 - A string that will be used as the prefix for the generated action types
-- A "payload creator" callback function that should return a `Promise`.
+- A "payload creator" callback function that should return a Promise.
 This is often written using the `async/await` syntax, since `async` functions automatically return a promise.

 ```js title="src/features/todos/todosSlice.js"
 // highlight-next-line